I EXPLAIN 37 SLANG WORDS IN FRENCH

 You may have heard the following two expressions if you watch movies or crime shows in French.

-The two expressions are "to kill someone" and "to shoot someone".
-These two expressions mean: to kill someone.
+The two expressions are "buter quelqu'un" and "descendre quelqu'un".
+Both mean to kill someone.
 For example, I can say that the criminal was shot by the police.
 They shot him, they killed him.
-Or, I can say, "This criminal shot his rival."
-That means kill.
+Or I can say, "This criminal shot his rival."
+This means to kill.

 The next two slang words, which mean the same thing, are verbs.
-They are "to get the hell out" and "to get the hell out."
+They are "se barrer" and "se casser".
 It means to leave, to leave a place or to run away.
-For example, if I'm at a party and I want to go home because I'm tired, I can say, "Well, I'm off, I'm going to sleep.
-I'm a little tired!"
+For example, if I'm at a party and I want to go home because I'm tired, I can say: "Well, I'm off, I'm going to sleep.
+I'm a bit tired!"
 That means I'm leaving.

 Here's another example: "Sonia and Thomas had a huge fight.
 Thomas ran away from home.
 She doesn't know where he is.
-He left."
+He's gone."

-The following two expressions also mean the same thing: "to be set up" and "to be in a relationship".
+The following two expressions also mean the same thing: "être casé" and "être maqué".
 If I say I've been in a relationship for 5 years, it means I've been in a relationship for 5 years.
 The same goes for "pimped out", for example, I can say: "Thibault is pimped out with Natacha.
-They are very happy together."
-That means they are in a relationship.
+They're very happy together."
+That means they're a couple.

 To stay on the same theme of the couple.
-The next verb is "to dump someone" or "to be dumped".
+The next verb is "to dump someone" or "to get dumped".

 If I get dumped, it means my boyfriend is leaving me.
 That he's breaking up with me.
 That I am now single.
-If I dump someone, it means I'm breaking up with that person.
-For example, I can say, "Robert dumped Sarah after ten years of being together.
-She's really sad."
+If I dump someone, it means I'm separating from that person.
+For example, I might say, "Robert dumped Sarah after a ten-year relationship.
+She's really very sad."

-The next expression is "it's freezing".
+The next expression is "ça caille".
 If I say it's freezing, it means it's really cold.
-For example, I can say, "It's three degrees outside, put on a coat to go outside, it's really freezing!"
+For example, I might say, "It's three degrees outside, put on a coat to go out, it's really freezing!"

-The second to last word we're going to see today is au pif.
-Au pif, in French, means at random.
-For example, I can say I didn't know what to eat.
+The penultimate word we're going to look at today is au pif.
+In French, au pif means at random.
+For example, I could say I didn't know what to eat.
 I didn't know what to choose from the menu.
-I took a pizza at random.
-It means that I chose a little bit randomly, thinking that it would be very good.
-Here's another example: "- You look great today. - You do?
-Thank you, I picked my clothes randomly from my closet.
+I took a pizza au pif.
+It means that I chose a bit at random, thinking that it would be very good.
+Here's another example: "- You're very well dressed today. - Do I?
+Thank you, I chose my clothes randomly from my wardrobe.
 I wasn't sure what to wear.
 I kind of picked clothes at random."

 That's it for today.
-I hope you enjoyed this video and especially that you were able to learn new words, expressions that are used daily by the French.
-If you liked this video, think of putting a like and especially, subscribe to the channel.
+I hope you've enjoyed this video and, above all, that you've been able to learn some new words and expressions used in everyday French life.
+If you liked this video, don't forget to put a like on it and, above all, subscribe to the channel.
 Take care and see you soon.

 Share this post